Creating Custom Inspections

 Configure the templates.

-For more information on how to configure search and replace templates, refer to Structural Search and Replace.
+For more information on how to configure search and replace templates, refer to Search Templates.

 Apply the changes and close the dialog.